jorgetutor/jorgetutor-web/content/en/post/clarify-roles-prevent-chaos-the-power-of-a-raci-chart.md

 bigimg: [{src: "/images/jorgetutor-RACI-matrix.jpg", desc: "RACI matrix"}]
 ---

-Ever faced confusion over project roles?
+Have you ever faced confusion over project roles?
 A **RACI chart** (Responsibility Assignment Matrix) eliminates uncertainty by clearly defining who does what.
 It prevents role overlap, streamlines communication, and ensures accountability.

 ### **What is RACI?**
 - **Responsible (R)** – Executes the task